Women Changing the Face of Indian Real Estate

 By Aditya Adyar, Head Human Resources, Piramal Realty

 Today, women are excelling across sectors and real estate is no different.
-While the industry has traditionally been a male-dominated business, women are not just fast catching up, they have also broken the stereotypes.
+Women are not just fast catching up, they have also broken the stereotypes.
 In the past decade, there has been a massive growth in women contributing to the economy.
-Interestingly, women are also amongst the fastest growing group of consumers.
-The woman of today wants to create her own wealth and widen her investment horizon.
-Overcoming the common notion that real estate is a male-dominated industry, today women have carved a niche for themselves in the sector, which is highly dynamic, and perennially in demand.
+Interestingly, women are also amongst the fastest-growing group of consumers.
+While the real estate developers has traditionally been a male-dominated business.
+However woman of today wants to create her own wealth and widen her investment horizon.
+Overcoming the common notion that Indian real estate is a male-dominated industry.
+Today women have carved a niche for themselves in the sector, which is highly dynamic, and perennially in demand.